craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 ###### Burner
 > A burner anomaly is like vents of fire you cannot see until you have stepped over them.
 The fire will come as quick as it will go, and before you can call their name, your comrade will be ash.

-The field of burners is a 10' radius circle around a point.
+The field of burners is a 10' radius circle.
 Within this radius, each 5' square has a 1/6 chance of being an activatable space within the field.
 When one of these spaces is activated, it creates a column of fire 5' tall.
 This column deals 4d8 fire damage to a creature that occupies it, and 1d8 fire damage to a creature within 5' of it.

 ###### Comet
 > A comet anomaly is like a ball of fire, moving with the speed of a rolling boulder.
 While you may think you can dodge it, do your math again.
 Can you dodge it from behind, and then once more?
 Artyom could not.